CIRADA-Tools/FRion/docs/source/index.rst

 Installation
 ------------

-FRion will be released on PyPi once it is complete and tested, which will enable easy installation through pip.
+FRion has been released on PyPi, so it can be installed with pip as ``pip install FRion``.

-In the mean time, it can be installed by downloading the code from `this link <https://github.com/Cameron-Van-Eck/FRion/archive/refs/heads/main.zip>`_, unzipping, moving the code directory somewhere convenient, going into the code directory, then running ``pip install -e .``.
+Alternatively, it can be installed by downloading the code from `this link <https://github.com/Cameron-Van-Eck/FRion/archive/refs/heads/main.zip>`_, unzipping, moving the code directory somewhere convenient, going into the code directory, then running ``pip install -e .``.
 This will install the package to the Python packages directory.

-RMextract must be installed seperately it.
-It is now available through pip, using ``pip install RMextract``, but this will try to install casacore as a dependency. casacore can be difficult to install on some systems, so if this causes a problem you can install it without casacore by using ``pip install --no-deps RMextract``. casacore is not required: if casacore is not installed, RMextract will use the ephem package instead, which installs automatically with FRion.
+RMExtract must be installed seperately.
+It is now available through pip, using ``pip install RMextract``, but this will try to install casacore as a dependency. casacore can be difficult to install on some systems, so my reccomenadation is to install it without casacore by using ``pip install --no-deps RMextract``. casacore is not required for RMExtract: if casacore is not installed, RMExtract will use the pyephem package instead, which installs automatically with FRion.